 "This large kite has a 70-inch wingspan and is constructed from a fiberglass frame with durable rip-stop nylon."

-For a quality kite that is great for kids and adults, the “Best Delta Kite” by StuffKidsLove will withstand the test of time.
+For a quality kite that is great for kids and adults, the Best Delta Kite by StuffKidsLove will withstand the test of time.
 The kite takes just a couple minutes to set up on the beach or at the park and will take off into the sky in a flash – practically flying itself.
 The kite comes with sturdy (but bendable) resin struts and braces, heavy-duty, rip-stop nylon with zigzag stitching and stainless-steel clips.
-The delta is available in one design consisting of blue, white, purple and black, and comes with extra parts for any minor repairs from wear and tear.
-Amazon buyers were impressed with how high it could fly and felt it was an excellent, fun and well-made kite.
+The delta is available in four different colorways and comes with extra parts for any minor repairs from wear and tear.
+Shoppers were impressed with how high it could fly and felt it was an excellent, fun and well-made kite.